University of Wisconsin-Milwaukee

 Favorite Milwaukee spots?

-The Time Warner Cable Studios.
 The seat next to Tom Haudricourt at Miller Park.
 The patio at Leff's Lucky Town.
-Any place on the Summerfest grounds.
+Any place on the Summerfest grounds during the festival.
 Courtside at the Bradley Center.
 Wolski's after midnight.
 George Webb's on Saturday morning.